untapped-inc/sema-docs/docs/deploying-to-production.md

     Make sure you name your new image to `swe-login.jpg` or it will not show up on the POS app once it's built.

 !!! info
-    It your image is a `png` file, you can simply rename it to a `jpg` file, it will still work.
+    If your image is a `png` file, you can simply rename it to a `jpg` file, it will still work.

 * For the logo and on-screen app image, it must be a `png` file.
 Rename your new logo to `ic_launcher.png`
 * Go to the [NativeScrip Image Builder](http://nsimage.brosteins.com/) website